Wannie91/Combat-Robots-Overhaul/README.md

 # Combat Robots Overhaul
-This mod overhauls Factorio's vanilla Combat Robots to make them more useful by automating the fight against biters.
+This mod overhauls Factorio's vanilla Combat Robots to make them more useful against biters.

-Destroyer Units will automatically attack every biter nest that has been discovered either by the player or by radar.
+Destroyer Units will automatically attack every biter nests (and worm) that have been discovered either by the player or by radar.

-Defender Units will either follow and defend their player, or defend the base in case of an attack.
-(Toggleable)
+Defender Units will either follow the player, or automatically defend the base in case of an enemy attack.
+(Behaviour controlled by Toggleable shortcut)

-Distractor Units have been renamed to Sentry Units and are used as mobile turrets.
-They patrol the area where they have been thrown at.
+Distractor Units have been renamed to Sentry Units and have more or less keept their old behaviour.
+They patroul the area where they have been thrown at and act as cheap mobile turrets.

-For balancing purposes, the recipes have been changed so that only one unit is spawned per capsule.
-Once thrown, they can't be reclaimed anymore but in return have an unlimited lifespan and can be repaired.
-Furthermore, the maximum combat robot number per player is counted for each group seperately.
+For balancing purposes, the recipes of the combat robots have been changed so that only one unit is spawned per capsule.
+Once thrown, the robots can't be reclaimed anymore.
+In return, they have a unlimited lifespan and can be repaired.

-To make the combat robots more accessible in the early game, all types are unlocked after researching combat robotics 1.
+Furthermore, each group is limited to the players maximum combat robot following count seperatedly.
+To make the technology more accessible in the game, all the robots recipes are unlocked after researching combat robotics 1.
+Their recipes has also changed.

-Since I'm not sure yet about these balances, please let me what I can change to make them more balanced.
+However, since I'm not sure yet about these balances, please let me what you thinkg or what I can change to make them more balanced.